BusyBox has its own httpd server which is smaller and simpler than uhttpd.

 My question is:

-- Is any problems expected with busybox-httpd?
-As far I see there is no any rate limiting.
+Are any problems expected with busybox-httpd?
+As far as I see, there is no any rate limiting.

-- Did I correctly understood original intent of development uhttpd?
+Did I correctly understand the original intent of development uhttpd?

-- Will you accept a PR with a new package
+Will you accept a PR with a new package luci-busybox-httpd similar to luci-nginx with configurations?

 Some technical details